 Here in the blog, we will discuss the steps needed to register and trade your brand name.

-“Trademark” consists of design, a word, phrase, and symbol that identifies the sources of goods and services distinguished from another party.
+“Trademark” consists of a design, a word, a phrase, and a symbol that identifies the sources of goods and services distinguished from another party.

 Step 1: Search